-- Mold needs water (or elevated humidity) along with food (organic material such as wood or paper or fabric) in order to grow. - But mold grows nicely on surface dust found on concrete, plastic, and other non-food sources when indoor humidity is elevated and also grows well on the inside of dirty AC ducting and plenums, etc. - Mold grows in a wide temperature range from cold (as in AC and ducting) as well as hot (as in the attic).
-But mold grows fastest at elevated temperatures. - Molds grow on the surface of wood and may be removed from wood surfaces with no structural damage to wood.
+- Mold needs water (or elevated humidity) along with food (organic material such as wood or paper or fabric) in order to grow. - But mold grows nicely on surface dust found on concrete, plastic, and other non-food sources when indoor humidity is elevated and also grows well on the inside of always dirty AC ducting and plenums, etc. - Mold grows in a wide temperature range from cold (as in AC and ducting) as well as hot (as in the attic). - But mold grows fastest at elevated temperatures.